canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 ## Measuring success rates on the redesigned prototype

 Once the revised design was ready, 16 new participants were recruited to complete the same 11 tasks.
-We aim for either 80% success, or an improvement of at least 20 points over the baseline score.
+Our target was either 80% success, or an improvement of at least 20 points over the baseline score.
 The revised content and design improved findability rates from 66% up to 90%.
 Overall task completion success rose from 54% to 84%.

- This chart shows the task completion success rates across the baseline and redesigned validation test on the prototype for the 32 participants:
+This chart shows the task completion success rates across the baseline and redesigned validation test on the prototype for all 32 participants:

  <div itemprop="text" class="" data="type-text">
       <div class="img-responsive center-block col-md-6">